GWorks-eu/Sylveon/README.md

-# This Project is currently paused.
-We are currently not working on Sylveon.
+# This Project is not going to be continued.
+We stopped the development of Sylveon

 # Sylveon
 Sylveon is a Server to run Node.JS Scripts.
 This has been tested with Discord.js